dq2024/dq2024.github.io/_posts/2023-01-15-youtube-classification.markdown

   <p>
     Channel Atlas is an unsupervised NLP framework I developed to automatically categorize and explore thematic relationships across YouTube channels.
-The project began by scraping and collecting transcript corpora from over 250 diverse YouTube channels using BeautifulSoup, then preprocessing them with NLTK for tokenization, stop-word removal, and normalization.
+The project began by scraping and collecting transcript corpora from over 250 diverse YouTube channels using BeautifulSoup, then preprocessing them with NLTK for tokenization, stop word removal, and normalization.
   </p>

   <p>